-Picking up where I left off last time, or Wait! … was that the time before?
-Either way, and wherever I was with my story, I was in Providence a few weeks back at JLC Live.
-As I mention in my first post from it, my primary reason for attending this trade show was simply to go and learn.
-I wanted to take in at least part of an abundant clinic program, but as things are and sporting a press pass, I couldn’t keep from taking a few product meetings.
-Plus, our readers (you maybe) have come expect the product roundups we do when we head out to these Shows.
+I was in Providence a few weeks back at JLC Live.
+As I mention in my first post there, my primary motivation for attending was simply to learn.
+I wanted to take in at least part of an abundant clinic program.
+But as things are, and sporting a press pass, I couldn’t keep from taking a few product meetings.

 More recently, I posted about some the troubles I had with my home’s security system.
 Truth be told, I was kinda on the fence about whether or not I even wanted to post about it, that is – until I stepped into Andersen’s booth at JLC Live.

-But, this time, it really wasn’t what I came for.
-Instead, and maybe I mentioned, this Show was a little more focused on, well, me … and my needs.
-I wanted to get a look at Boral’s Versetta Stone product.
+That was then.
+But this time, I wanted to get a look at Boral’s Versetta Stone product.
 Available in three colors and two textures, this cultured stone system is said to install 5 to 7 times faster than traditional masonry.
-It is a panelized, tongue and groove stone system and it is marketed to and is typically installed by a siding contractor.
-It is called a dry stack, that is – there is no mortar involved, a fact that can greatly ease the stresses of an interior masonry installation.
+It is a panelized, tongue-and-groove stone system.
+And it is being marketed to and is typically installed by a siding contractor.
+A “dry stack”, that is – there is no mortar involved.
+A fact that can greatly ease the stresses of an interior masonry installation.

-Pricing at about $11-12 a square foot, it installs with a nailing fin (actually usually screwed) directly over a standard wood frame, skinned first with a 15lb roofing felt.
-(The black underlay is actually recommended.)
+Pricing at about $11-12 a square foot, it installs with a nailing fin (actually usually screwed) directly over a standard wood frame, that is skinned first with a 15lb roofing felt.
 Waste is minimized because cuts can dovetail together; outside corners plus various cap details complete installations.

 It might be just what I am looking for to finish my sometimes-mentioned open crawl space area.
 To see a Versetta Stone install in action, you can check this video.

-The FNSI38-23 features a no-nail (not low-nail) lock out, a rubber over-mold for firing protection on workpieces, plus a nifty magazine cut-out allowing for maneuverability in tight spaces.
+The FNS138-23 features a no-nail (not low-nail) lock out, a rubber over-mold for firing protection on workpieces, plus a nifty magazine cut-out allowing for maneuverability in tight spaces.
 A low nail indicator complements auto nail length adjustment and optimized “Full Force Firing Technology.”
-To learn more about the FNSI38-23, here.

 Released only about 6 months ago, Bosch‘s system integrates what they call L-Boxx Storage Solutions.
 Four sizes are fully customizable and offer one-click stacking.
 According to the company, “The Click & Go System features a wide variety of L-Boxxes, a series of inlays, inserts, trays and drawers as well as two transportation options, the L-Cart and L-Dolly.”